-The tissue-like compliance and deformability of the Ag-hydrogel composite-along with its electrical conductivity-permit its use as a soft conductive material in soft robotics.
+The tissue-like compliance and deformability of the Ag-hydrogel composite - along with its electrical conductivity - permit its use as a soft conductive material in soft robotics.
 To demonstrate its potential in soft robotics, we fabricated a stingray-inspired soft swimmer that was composed of a pair of hydrogel pectoral fins and a streamlined backbone made with a soft foam.
 Two sets of Ag-hydrogel traces formed compatible interfaces with the hydrogel pectoral fins.
-The soft and conductive traces served as power lines to deliver high current (~3.3 A) from a benchtop power supply (KPS3010D, Eventek) to a pair of SMA actuators without interfering with the natural deformability and compliance of the hydrogel pectoral fin (Fig. 3a).
-The soft actuators were composed of two SMA wires sandwiched by three layers of Very High Bond (VHB) tape (4905, 3M), which enabled the actuators to bend upwards and downwards alternately through direct Joule heating (Methods).
-To induce a forward swimming motion, the top pair of SMA wires was activated for 0.6 s and then cooled for 1.9 s while the other pair was activated and cooled for 0.3 and 2.2 s, respectively (Fig. 3b,c).
-Referring to Fig. 3c, the upward and downward actuation cycles were staggered with a 0.9 s offset period.
-The stingray-inspired swimmer is capable
+The soft and conductive traces served as power lines to deliver high current (~3.3A) from a benchtop power supply (KPS3010D, Eventek) to a pair of shape memory alloy (SMA) actuators without interfering with the natural deformability and compliance of the hydrogel pectoral fin (Fig. 3a).
+The soft actuators were composed of two SMA wires sandwiched by three layers of VHB tapes (4905, 3M), which enabled the actuators to bend upward and downward alternatively through direct Joule heating48 (see Methods).
+To induce a forward swimming motion, the top pair of SMA wires were activated for 0.6 seconds and then cooled for 1.9 seconds while the other pair were activated and cooled for 0.3 and 2.2 seconds, respectively (Fig. 3b and 3c).
+Referring to Fig. 3c, the upward and downward actuation cycles were staggered with a 0.9 second offset period.
+The stingray-inspired swimmer is capable of swimming at an average speed of 0.2 body lengths per second (40 mm s-1) (Fig. 3d; Supplementary Movie 2).
+This demonstration highlights the electrical conductivity and stability of the Aghydrogel by carrying high currents (3.3 A) to activate the embedded SMA actuators.

 Fig. 3 | Stingray-inspired soft swimmer. a, A soft stingray-inspired swimmer with the conductive hydrogel composite.
-The soft swimmer is propelled by SMA wires, which require high current (3.3 A) to be actuated and are connected to the tethered power through the conductive hydrogel composite. b, Schematic of high-current signal routing, connecting the SMA wires and the power. c, Actuation sequence and required current for the soft swimmer.
-The trace in b is colour-coded with reference to c. d, Sequential images of the soft swimmer from the side view (Supplementary Video 2).
+The soft swimmer is propelled by shape-memory alloy (SMA) wires, which require high current (3.3 A) to be actuated and are connected to the tethered power through the conductive hydrogel composite. b, Schematic of high-current signal routing, connecting the SMA wires and the power; the trace is color-coded with reference to c. c, Actuation sequence and required current for the soft swimmer. d, Sequential images of the soft swimmer from the side view (Supplementary Movie 2).